-The Northeast/Mid-Atlantic Agroforestry (NEMA) Working Group is a consortium of researchers, technical service providers, agency staff, practitioners and experts focused on educating, promoting and implementing agroforestry systems in the Northeast and Mid-Atlantic Region of North America.
+The Northeast/Mid-Atlantic Agroforestry (NEMA) Working Group is a network of researchers, technical service providers, agency staff, farmers and producers focused on educating, promoting and implementing agroforestry systems in the Northeast and Mid-Atlantic Region of North America.

 NEMA states include:

 - New York

 Our purpose is to collaborate across political and geographic borders to enhance the science, adoption and efficacy of agroforestry systems through education, research and outreach to natural resource professionals, technical assistance providers, producers and landowners.

 - Identify key barriers, gaps and opportunities for enhancing the adoption of tree and shrub based perennial agricultural systems in the region